Keyboard shortcuts

 put_message.rs -- Send message handler (group fanout via list_members)

-leave_group.rs -- Leave group with admin prevention
+leave_group.rs -- Leave group with owner prevention

 list_user_chats.rs -- List conversations handler